JuliaControl/ControlSystems.jl/docs/src/examples/tuning_from_data.md

 The gang of four indicates that we have a robust tuning, no uncomfortably large peaks appears in either ``T`` or ``S``.

 Below, we attempt a pole-placement design for comparison.
-Contrary to the PID controller, a pole-placement controller _can_ place all poles of this system arbitrarily (the system is _controllable_, which can be verified using the function [`controllability`](@ref)).
+Contrary to the PID controller, a state-feedback controller designed using pole placement _can_ place all poles of this system arbitrarily (the system is _controllable_, which can be verified using the function [`controllability`](@ref)).

 ## Pole placement